Strophox/tetro-tui/README.md

 > **Idea.**
 >
-> What if we limit the *total amount of time a piece may touch a surface* (1.) instead of number of moves/rotates (4.), though but at higher levels the piece *attempts* to lock down faster (3.), re-attempting later upon move/rotate;
+> What if we limit the *total amount of time a piece may touch a surface* (1.) instead of number of moves/rotates (4.), but on faster levels the piece *attempts* to lock down faster (3.), re-attempting later upon move/rotate;
 > This still allows for plenty <sup>*\*technically arbitrarily many*</sup> piece manipulations (2.) while still fulfilling the other points :D

 <details>